neutrinoceros/gpgi/README.md

 ## Time complexity

-An important step in perfoming deposition is to associate particle indices to cell indices.
+An important step in performing deposition is to associate particle indices to cell indices.
 This step is called "particle indexing".
 In directions where the grid is uniformly stepped (if any), indexing a particle is an O(1) operation.
 In the more general case, indexing is performed by bisection, which is a O(log(nx))) operation (where nx represents the number of cells in the direction of interest).